Small Kitchen Space-Saving Tips

 Make a Blind-Corner Cabinet More Accessible

 Blind-corner cabinets are cabinets on inside corners that are accessible from only one door.
 If you have a blind-corner cabinet in your kitchen, you know how hard it is to reach anything that gets shoved to the back.
 Most kitchen designers will try to plan space for a lazy Susan base cabinet instead of a blind corner.
-Try any one of these kitchen cabinet organizers that will change your life.
+If you have a blind-corner cabinet, try any one of these kitchen cabinet organizers that will change your life.

 Store Dishes in the Eating Area